goncalo-rodrigues/CNV/README.md

 * The instrumentation tool's binaries are on BIT/samples
 * The Web Server's binaries are on raytracer-master
 * The raytracers' binaries are on the corresponding directories

+For more information about this project, see [FinalReport.pdf](./FinalReport.pdf)